kptdev/kpt/site/reference/cli/fn/eval/README.md

   readonly by default.
 Specify `rw=true` to mount volumes in read-write mode.

 --name:
-  Select the resources with name to run the function on.
+  Select resources matching the given name.

 --namespace:
-  Select the resources with namespace to run the function on.
+  Select resources matching the given namespace.

 --network:
   If enabled, container functions are allowed to access network.